rondlite/reaction-docs/website/versioned_docs/version-2.9.1/troubleshooting-development.md

 ## Docker Issues

-These are potential issues you might encounter when running Reaction within a local Docker environment using Docker Compose and the docker-compose.yml file.
+These are potential issues you might encounter when running Demandithin a local Docker environment using Docker Compose and the docker-compose.yml file.

 ### Memory errors or errors about "Meteor rawLogs"